The Ultimate Guide to Modern Solar Pool Heaters

 Q. How many panels do I need?

-Q. I was sized a much larger rubber mat system - why is your panel area recommendation smaller?
+Q. I was sized a much larger rubber mat system—why is your panel area recommendation smaller?

-Besides the increased efficiency in cooler weather during critical season extension months - we absolutely frown upon the industry practice of selling you a larger system.
-The Australian Standard 3634-1989 for sheltered pools only recommends 60% (rubber strip) coverage in southern regions, 50% for mid regions, and 40% for northern regions.
+A.Besides the increased efficiency in cooler weather during critical season extension months, we strongly oppose the industry practice of selling you a larger system.
+The new Australian Standard 3634-2022 for sheltered pools recently increased sizing recommendations; however, we believe in a more tailored sizing solution based on proper heat loading circumstances.
 Over-sizing a system will result in polymer collectors stagnating at detrimental temperatures of up to 80°C for longer periods during hot days when the controller shuts the system down.
-As such over-sizing reduces collector lifetimes, requires a larger pump and higher upfront costs – all for diminishing gains in water temperature.
-If you require higher temperatures beyond our maximum collector recommendation we recommend a solar blanket.
+As such, over-sizing reduces collector lifetimes, requires a larger pump, and incurs higher upfront costs—all for diminishing gains in water temperature.
+If you require higher temperatures beyond our maximum collector recommendation, we suggest using a solar blanket.

 Q. Can I undersize my system and upgrade as needed later?